 Strategic and Operational Business Elements

 The OGSM Framework serves as the basis for Strategic Planning and execution, in combination with an effective management routine.
-It ensures that the managers are aligned with the company’s SMART objectives and connects important strategies to financial objectives.
+It ensures that the managers are aligned with the company’s SMART Goals and connects important strategies to financial objectives.
 As a result, this creates transparency and visibility of the company’s capacities.

 - Integration between organisation and the outside world / departments;